EvansWinner/Kallychore/README.md

 with shell commands into plain text mixed with shell commands AND their output.
 Cool, no?

+(Note that this is not really like what you get with a dynamic language, where you can evaluate things on the fly in your editor.
+As, say, Rstudio is to an interpreted language, so is Kallychore to a compiler.
+You write your document with code blocks, and then you process the whole thing in one go with Kallychore.)

-This is an example of a file that uses Kallychore for processing.
-Although Kallychore is intended for plain text use, there is nothing to say you can't write your plain text in Markdown and then post-process it with something like Pandoc.
+If the file you are reading now is README.md, then this is an example of a file that was generated using Kallychore from a plain text source file.
+Although Kallychore is intended for plain text use, there is nothing to say you can't write your plain text in Markdown and then post-process it with something like Pandoc, which is what was done here.
 In fact, Kallychore has a command line flag, "-m", which produces output better suited for use in Github's Markdown or Pandoc's "backtick_code_blocks" extension.

 This file's source is README.kc.
 Once it is processed with Kallychore, it becomes README.md (using the `-m` flag):

     $ kallychore -m README.kc | bash > README.md

-(The raw output of Kallychore is a script that can be executed by `bash`.
+The raw output of Kallychore is a script that can be executed by `bash`.
 Originally, Kallychore piped its output to `bash` automatically, but now it requires that you do the pipe on the command line.
 This is for two major reasons, first because it makes Kallychore